 Keep records of what you’ve paid on past due accounts and what you still owe, and make sure collectors aren’t trying to get you to pay bills that are already paid.
 Going forward, do your best to pay your bills on time and try to avoid borrowing more money than you can afford to pay back.
 While going to collections is a blow to your credit, as time passes, you’ll be able to rebuild a good credit history.

 In the meantime, watch your credit report and make sure your account balances and statuses are reporting correctly.
 Dispute any errors you find on your credit report right away.
 The easiest way to dispute inaccuracies on your credit report is by letting Dovly take care of it while you relax.
-Dovly is an automated credit repair engine that can help you track, fix and manage your credit.
-Contact us today to find out more.
+Dovly is an AI credit engine that can help you track, fix and manage your credit.
+Try it risk-free with our free membership tier.